 The Harrisons is a pretty long book, much longer than I normally write.
 In fact, when I removed it years ago I talked about lots of additional material that I might put in a published version.
 But of course I never did.
 I worked with those extra bits for another couple of years, but something never felt right, and then I forgot about the story for a long time.

 When I came back I realized those extras weren’t needed.
 In fact, some trimming was what was really required.
 What appeared on FB was a rough draft, and I can’t remember when I pieced together the document I have, but it’s even rougher than the one I presented.
 So tidying The Harrisons is a massive undertaking even if almost no new additions are needed.

 The style was rough-draftish, drifting and just a lot of words.
 I’m giving it a good deep edit and the story is growing back into a nice shape.
 It’s about a homeschooling family of grownup daughters who live on a country estate in Texas.
-One is crippled in a wheelchair; the second is going to college; and the third is a teenager and a very quiet, sneaky girl.
+One has just graduated high school; the second has been forced to go to a private school by her rich aunt; and the third is a very quiet, sneaky girl.
 A secondary plot involves their cousin, a cynical woman who works in a restaurant and gets back together with her mother, a famous singer, and a tertiary plot concerns the congregation of the Harrisons’ church.

 So it’s hard to say what the story is about, exactly, since it really does have a lot of arcs.
 And while I’m working on it, words after words, it’s hard not to feel overwhelmed.
 It poured out of me with amazing speed, like a river, and now I’m channeling it back into something publishable.